Jenny Xie

 “A magician of perspective and scale.” – The New Yorker

-She has taught creative writing at NYU and Princeton University, and currently lives in New York.
+She has taught creative writing at NYU and Princeton University, is currently assistant professor at Bard College.
+She resides in New York City.

 Short Bio